PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 What worked was increasing the number of model “layers” (n_layers) from 1 to 2, while retaining n_heads = 3.
 This doubles the number of attention heads in the model from 3 to 6.
 Also, the literature says a multiple-layer model gains the ability to “compose” the attention heads together in new ways to implement more complex algorithms.

-With 2 layers the model definitely gains accuracy (using CoLab with training batches = 20K or 30K, batch_si
+With more layers and more training batches the model definitely gains accuracy (using CoLab with batch_size = 64, n_heads = 3, lr = 0.00008, weight_decay = 0.1):

 <table>
     <thead>